rossetti/JSLBook/docs/06-introDEDS.md

 using the JSL.
 The JSL facilitates the model building process, the model running process, and the output analysis process.

-The model elements covered included:
+The main model elements covered included:

 `Model`:   Used to hold all model elements.
 Automatically created by the
     Simulation class.